lzwjava/blog-source/notes/2025-07-08-hoare-computing-legacy-en.md

 ---
-title: "Tony Hoare's Computing Breakthroughs"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Tony Hoare's Computing Breakthroughs
 translated: false
-generated: true
 ---

 Sir Charles Antony Richard Hoare, widely known as C.A.R.
 Hoare or Tony Hoare, is a highly influential British computer scientist whose groundbreaking contributions have profoundly shaped the fields of programming languages, algorithms, operating systems, formal verification, and concurrent computing.
 He is a recipient of the prestigious Turing Award (1980), often considered the "Nobel Prize of computing," for his fundamental work.